Be honest for a moment…

 You don’t have to create a complicated plan—you just need to work out what content will move people from one stage to the next.

-So, give your blog a simple content strategy and start getting real results.
+So, start a blog using a simple content strategy and see how it gets real results.

 Your blog deserves it.